markahedlund/New-York-Times-Covid-19-GIS/README.md

  might give some approximation of the active case number.

  I can update this as long as the New York Times continues to update their data, if anyone is interested.

+ The script I used to convert the data is above as convertGit.py.
+This script gets county center locations and the field layout for output from the shapefile in template.zip, also above.